keiler-schroeder/PoliticAI/README.md

 # PoliticAI
-A small pilot project to experiment integrating AI into an app test
+A small pilot project to experiment integrating AI into an app